camueller/SmartApplianceEnabler/doc/Docker_EN.md

-# Images
+# Docker images
-For the *Smart Appliance Enabler* there are images for Raspberry Pi and amd64, each containing the appropriate Java version (therefore platform-specific images).
+For the *Smart Appliance Enabler* docker images are provided for Raspberry Pi and amd64, each containing the appropriate Java version (therefore platform-specific images).

 * [avanux/smartapplianceenabler-arm32](https://hub.docker.com/r/avanux/smartapplianceenabler-arm32)
 * [avanux/smartapplianceenabler-amd64](https://hub.docker.com/r/avanux/smartapplianceenabler-amd64)

 # Docker installation
 Before the *Smart Appliance Enabler* can be operated as a Docker container, Docker must be installed.